Cura : Care Beyond Boundaries Logo

 The final crown is commonly fitted after the integration phase, often several months later.
 Some patients return to the treating clinic while others coordinate restorative steps with a local dentist using detailed documentation from the implant team.

-Healing varies and depends on bone quality, gum health, infection risk and whether a temporary tooth was placed.
-Your clinician should provide a timeline based on your case.
+Healing varies by patient and depends on bone quality, gum health, infection risk and whether a temporary tooth was placed.
+Your clinician should provide a recovery timeline based on your case.

 First 48 Hours